AdaCore/spark2014/docs/lrm/source/statements.rst

 User-Defined Iterator Types
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-|SPARK| currently does not support the implementation of user-defined iterator
-types.
+.. centered:: **Legality Rules**

+.. _tu-user_defined_iterator_types-01:

+1. User-defined iterator types are not currently permitted.

+.. _etu-user_defined_iterator_types:

-.. todo:: Need to consider further the support for iterators and whether
+.. todo:: Need to consider further the support for iterators and
-          the application of constant iterators could be supported.
+          whether the application of constant iterators could be
+          supported.
+To be addressed post release 1.

 Generalized Loop Iteration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-|SPARK| currently does not support generalized loop iteration.
+.. centered:: **Legality Rules**

+.. _tu-generalozed_loop_iteration-01:

+1. Generalized forms of loop iteration are not currently supported.

+.. _etu-generalozed_loop_iteration:

 .. _loop_invariants: